 Enjoy a drink along Fažana's waterfront

 Take today to discover the beautiful coastal regions of Istria.
-You'll first head south down the coast to Fažana, where you'll want to spend a little time exploring this port village, popular with families and camping types holidaying in the summer months.
-Grab a bite to eat at the Stara konoba along the waterfront and try the local pilchards before you board your 15-minute ferry to Veli Brijun.
+You'll first head 45 minutes south down the coast to Fažana, where you'll want to spend a little time exploring this port village, popular with families and campers in the summer months.
+Grab a bite to eat at Stara konoba (a traditional tavern) along the waterfront and try the local pilchards before you board your 15-minute ferry to Veliki Brijun.
+One of fourteen islands belonging to the Brijuni National Park, Veliki Brijun is the largest and the main tourist attraction.

-One of fourteen islands belonging to the Brijuni National Park, Veli Brijun is the largest island and the main tourist attraction.
-You can cycle or walk along designated paths to explore the island and choose one of a number of beaches within walking or cycle-distance to the ferry port.
-To see more of the island and its interesting political history, you can purchase tickets in Fažana for the option to tour the island's main points of interest, including Roman ruins, a Byzantine fortress, safari park, and the once infamous White Villa by a miniature tourist train.
+On the island, you can cycle or walk along designated paths and choose one of a number of beaches within walking or cycling distance to the ferry port.
+To see more of the island and its fascinating political history, you can purchase tickets in Fažana for the option to tour the island's main points of interest, including Roman ruins, a Byzantine fortress, a safari park, and the once-infamous White Villa by a miniature tourist train.
+In the late afternoon, return to the mainland, stopping at the popular Alla Beccaccia restaurant in Valbandon on your way back to Rovinj.

 Day 6: Day of Sun & Relaxation in Cape Kamenjak